jamesvdinh/Glutamate/README.md

 - You can create your own deck using the flashcard creator.
   - Type as many questions as you want (Max 5).
   - To play your deck, select your choice in the list box and click 'Play'.

+Download the 'Flashcard Math Game.exe' file to test the program